-Once you know your zone you can start planning out what you’s like to grow this spring.
+Once you know your zone and your sun exposure, you can start planning out what you’d like to grow this spring.
 Be sure you don’t put your plants out until after the last frost date in your zone.

-Have you had great success growing produce on a balcony or in a pot?
-Leave a comment and share with us your successes!
+Have you had success growing produce on a balcony or in a pot?
+Have you had failures we can all learn from?
+Leave a comment and share your stories with us!